 3.3 Variable selection and model estimation with multistage LASSO regression

-The main challenge we are facing is that the dimensionality of promotion explanatory variables grows very rapidly when cross-product promotional information are considered, potentially much larger than the length of the SKU sales’ time series.
+The main challenge to be facied is that the dimensionality of the promotional explanatory variables space grows very rapidly when cross-product promotional information is considered, potentially much larger than the length of the SKU sales’ time series.
 In order to reduce the dimensionality from a huge scale effectively and efficiently, a multistage penalized likelihood method based on the LASSO penalty is applied to perform the variable selection and parameter estimation simultaneously.
-The LASSO is a regularization technique for simultaneous estimation and variable selection (Tibshirani 1996) which continuously shrinks the coefficients toward 0 as the penalty increases, and some coefficients are shrunk to exact 0 if penalty is sufficiently large.
+The LASSO is a regularization technique for simultaneous estimation and variable selection (Tibshirani 1996) which continuously shrinks the coefficients toward 0 as the penalty increases, and some coefficients are shrunk to exact 0 if the penalty is sufficiently large.
 Moreover, continuous shrinkage often improves the prediction accuracy due to the bias variance trade-off.

 With high dimensionality, important predictors can be highly correlated with some unimportant ones, and the maximum spurious correlation also grows with dimensionality (Fan and Lv, 2008).
 But LASSO tends to arbitrarily select only one variable among a group of predictors with high pairwise correlations.
 This may results in some unimportant predictors that are highly correlated with the important predictors being selected by LASSO while important predictors are missed.
 In a retailing store, it is very common to promote a set of products during the same period of time, especially during some special events.
-This results in the promotion explanatory variables from different SKUs being highly correlated which makes difficult to distinguish their individual effects on the dependent variable.
+This results in the promotion explanatory variables from different SKUs being highly correlated which makes it difficult to distinguish their individual effects on the dependent variable.
 But from existing researches (Bucklin et al., 1998, Huang et al. 2014), we can know that a SKU’s own promotion explanatory variable are more important than that of other SKUs, and the promotions of SKUs in the same category as the focus SKU are more important than that of SKUs in other categories.
 If we input all the candidate explanatory variables simultaneously into a LASSO selector, it is likely to select poor variables, i.e., LASSO may select correlated products’ promotion variables instead of the focal SKU’s own predictors.
 We solve this problem by proposing a multistage LASSO regression strategy which is illustrated in Figure 2.

 [Figure 2]